ncbi/vadr/documentation/advbuild.md

 <summary>

-## Iteration 1, step 3: analyze the results
+## Step 3: analyze the results and update models

 </summary>

 Next, we want to analyze the results.
-From the v-annotate.pl output (also saved to the va-r500/va-r500.vadr.log file), we can see that 286 sequences were classified as RSV A (matched best to the NC_038235 model) and 214 as RSV B (matched best to the NC_001781 model).
+From the `v-annotate.pl` output (also saved to the va-r500/va-r500.vadr.log file), we can see that 286 sequences were classified as RSV A (matched best to the NC_038235 model) and 214 as RSV B (matched best to the NC_001781 model).
 And only 6 out of the 500